Kamacho68/velastra/README.md

 ## 📋 Application Overview

-The Weather Activity Ranker is designed to help users make informed decisions about when to schedule different types of activities based on weather conditions.
+The Weather Activity Forecast is designed to help users make informed decisions about when to schedule different types of activities based on weather conditions.
 By entering a city or town name, users receive personalised recommendations that consider multiple weather factors to determine the optimal days for each activity.

 ## 🏗️ Architecture Overview